The Origin of High Energy Emission in the Young Radio Source PKS 1718-649: Abstract

 \section{Abstract}

-We present a model for the broadband radio-to-$\gamma$-ray spectral energy distribution of the compact radio source, \pks.
-Because of its young age (100 years) and proximity ($z=0.014$), \pks\ offers a unique opportunity to study nuclear conditions and the jet/host galaxy feedback process at the time of an initial radio jet expansion. \pks\ is one of a handful of young radio jets with $\gamma$-ray emission confirmed with the {\it Fermi}/LAT detector.
+We present a model for the broadband radio-to-$\gamma$-ray spectral energy distribution of the compact radio source \pks.
+Because of its young age ($\simeq 100$ years) and proximity ($z=0.014$), \pks\ offers a unique opportunity to study nuclear conditions and the jet/host galaxy feedback process at the time of the initial radio jet expansion. \pks\ is one of a handful of young radio jets with $\gamma$-ray emission confirmed with the {\it Fermi}/LAT detector.
 We show that this $\gamma$-ray emission can be successfully explained by Inverse Compton scattering of the ultraviolet photons, presumably from an accretion flow, off non-thermal electrons in the expanding radio lobes.
 The origin of the X-ray emission in \pks\ is more elusive.
-While Inverse Compton scattering of the infrared photons emitted by a cold gas in the vicinity of the expanding radio lobes contributes significantly to the X-ray band, the data require that an additional X-ray emission mechanism is at work, e.g. a weak X-ray corona or a radiatively inefficient accretion flow, expected from a LINER type nucleus such as that of \pks.
-We find that the jet in \pks\ has low power, $L_j \simeq 2.2 \times 10^{42}$\,erg\,s$^{-1}$, and expands in an environment with density $n_0 \simeq 20$\,cm$^{-3}$.
-The inferred mass accretion rate and gas mass reservoir within 50-100\,pc are consistent with estimates from the literature obtained by tracing molecular gas in the innermost region of the host galaxy with SINFONI and ALMA.
+While Inverse Compton scattering of the infrared photons emitted by a cold gas in the vicinity of the expanding radio lobes contributes significantly to the X-ray luminosity, the data require an additional source of X-rays, e.g. a weak X-ray corona or a radiatively inefficient accretion flow, expected from a LINER type nucleus such as that of \pks.
+We find that the jet in \pks\ has low power, $L_j \simeq 2 \times 10^{42}$\,erg\,s$^{-1}$, and expands in an environment with density $n_0 \simeq 3 - 20$\,cm$^{-3}$.
+The inferred mass accretion rate and gas mass reservoir within 50-100\,pc from the galactic center are consistent with estimates from the literature obtained by tracing molecular gas in the innermost region of the host galaxy with SINFONI and ALMA.

 \keywords{ galaxies: active --- galaxies: jets --- X-rays: galaxies --- radiation mechanisms: nonthermal}